Christianq010/Website_Optimization_Project/README.md

   //Create a variable named gulp to reference our gulp files in the node_modules folder when installed var gulp = require('gulp');

-  //create a task name that will perform something when called upon gulp.task('task-name',function () {
+  //after each task/plugin install, create a task name that will perform the task when called upon gulp.task('task-name',function () {
       //do something eg. console.log('Hello World');
   });